 • Reinstatement of driving privileges (including court-ordered license suspensions due to failure to pay child support.)

-Where can you get an SR-22 in Indiana?
+How to get an SR-22 in Indiana

 SR-22 forms are submitted through BMV’s Electronic Insurance Forms Submission (EIFS) program by your car insurance company.
 Since your agent has all of your identifying information on file, the process of requesting an SR-22 is usually straightforward.
 You may need to know a few additional pieces of information like your case number, filing date, filing expiration date and reason for filing.